 - Any general rubbish that you put out for collection now must have an appropriate payment sticker.

 Where can I buy the stickers from?

-- Lots of local retailers are selling the stickers, including Aladdin's Cave, Alliance, Bougourd & Harry, Cobo Service Station, Channel Islands Co-op, Doyle Motors, Forest Road Garage, Forest Stores, Guernsey Post branches at Envoy House and Smith Street, Iceland, Keyprice, La Villette Garage, M&S Food Halls, Morrison's, R H Gaudion, Valpy's, Waitrose and Whiteway Motors.
+- Lots of local retailers are selling the stickers, including Aladdin's Cave, Alliance, Bougourd & Harry, Candie Cache, Contree Mansell Stores, Channel Islands Co-op, Doyle Motors, Forest Road Garage, Forest Stores, Guernsey Post branches at Envoy House and Smith Street, Iceland, Keyprice, La Villette Garage, M&S Food Halls, Morrisons, Stan Brouard, Trinity Plaice, Tozer's, Valpy's, Waitrose and Whiteway Motors.

 What happens if someone doesn't put a sticker on their bag?

 - The collection contractors will not collect bags that do not have the appropriate payment sticker.
 They will record any they leave behind so that these reports can then be followed up and the appropriate action taken.

 Is there a limit on how many bags of rubbish I can put out?

 - No. You can put out as many as you wish, provided each one has the appropriate payment sticker and it is the correct night for your collection.

 Does it matter what colour my bin bag is?